Skip to main content

 The new string libraries let you query a previously defined string via corresponding methods, just as you know it from other high-level languages.

 Example 1.
-Example of string method: Len()
+Example string method: Len()

 udiStringLen := myString.Len();